GA Scan

 Oncology

 GA 67 is used to look for cancerous cells in certain organs.
-The can be used as a whole body scan.
+That can be used as a whole body scan.
 The scanner locates places where GA is collected in the body, and these areas are suspected of being infectious.
 The test cannot be conducted on a pregnant woman as the radioactive material can cause radiation harm to the fetus.
 The test is used for certain types of cancers like lymph nodes, bone marrow or bones.
 A normal scan cannot show the cancerous cells.
 Also, certain types of cancer do not show up on the GA scan.
 Though, this type of scan cannot tell if a tumour is malignant or benign.
-The doctor best interprets the results after a series of other tests like X Rays, blood tests and physical examinations.
+The doctor best interprets the results after a series of other tests like X-Rays, blood tests and physical examinations.

 Cardiology